gradle/gradle/design-docs/testing-toolkit.md

 arguments.
 * Do we need to deal with TestKit runtime behavior backward compatibility e.g. no isolated daemon environment when executing test with a Gradle version that doesn't support it yet?

-## Story: Test kit does not require any of the Gradle runtime

-This story improves usability of the test kit by not imposing any dependencies beyond the `gradle-test-kit` and `gradle-tooling-api` jars (including no transitive dependencies).

-### Implementation

-- Push responsibility for finding a Gradle distribution based on a class (i.e. what GradleDistributionLocator) does into the tooling API
-- Remove the dependency on `gradle-core` in the test kit project

-### Test Coverage

-- User tests cannot access classes from `gradle-core` (or any other part of the Gradle runtime) in tests where `gradleTestKit()` was used
-- Configuration containing just `gradleTestKit()` contains no other files than `gradle-test-kit` and `gradle-tooling-api`

 ## Story: Ability to provide Writers for capturing standard output and error (DONE)

 At the moment the standard output and error can only be resolved from the `BuildResult`.
 There's not direct output of these streams to the console.
 Users cannot provide their own OutputStreams